keone/crypto-reading-list/MEV.md

   the single best discussion of MEV and how searchers (arbitrageurs) uncover arbs and submit them to the flashbots private relay.
 Includes discussion of the role flashbots plays in 'democratizing' MEV and providing DOS protection for miners.
-* [Awesome MEV Resources](https://github.com/0xalpharush/awesome-MEV-resources) - curated list of MEV articles/podcasts/etc
+* [awesome-MEV-resources](https://github.com/0xalpharush/awesome-MEV-resources) - curated list of MEV articles/podcasts/etc

 History:
 * [Ethereum is a dark forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest/) (Dan Robinson, Aug 2020)